-Cylinder Pressure Based Virtual Sensor for In-Cycle Pilot Mass Estimation 2018-01-1163
+Cylinder Pressure-Based Virtual Sensor for In-Cycle Pilot Mass Estimation 2018-01-1163

-In this paper, a virtual sensor for the estimation of the injected pilot mass in-cycle is proposed.
+In this article, a virtual sensor for the estimation of the injected pilot mass in-cycle is proposed.
 The method provides an early estimation of the pilot mass before its combustion is finished.
 Furthermore, the virtual sensor can also estimate pilot masses when its combustion is incomplete.
-The pilot mass estimation is conducted by comparing the calculated heat release from in-cylinder pressure measurements to a model of the vaporization delay, ignition delay and the combustion dynamics.
+The pilot mass estimation is conducted by comparing the calculated heat release from in-cylinder pressure measurements to a model of the vaporization delay, ignition delay, and the combustion dynamics.
 A new statistical approach is proposed for the detection of the start of vaporization and the start of combustion.
 The discrete estimations, obtained at the start of vaporization and the start of combustion, are optimally combined and integrated in a Kalman Filter that estimates the pilot mass during the vaporization and combustion.

+The virtual sensor was programmed in a field programmable gate array (FPGA), and its performance tested in a Scania D13 Diesel engine.
+The experimental results showed that the method can effectively improve the in-cycle pilot mass estimation.
+The accuracy, quantified by the average error between the actual injected mass and the estimated mass, was improved from an induced initial bias error of ±3 mg/st to a final error of ±0.1 mg/st, with a precision of ±0.45 mg/st. A level of precision of ±0.5 mg/st was already obtained at the peak of the pilot heat release.
 The suggested method is robust against changing operating conditions based on the calibration points.
 With the proposed parametrization, this is limited to regions where the parameter dependence is linear.
 The maximum calibration bias error for points out of the calibration range was within ±0.5 mg/st, with a precision of ±0.8 mg/st. In addition, the method was found to be robust against most input measurement errors and parameter bias.
-The major error sensitivity was detected for TDC offset.
+The major error sensitivity was detected for top dead center (TDC) offset.
 Different fuels than those used for calibration were found to result in an error proportional to the lower heating value error.